zionsg/getmail/README.md

         * See `GETMAIL_PORT_*` env vars for port settings.
 - Additional stuff:
     + Run `composer lint` to do linting checks.
+    + To do linting checks on JavaScript files:
+        + Node.js and NPM need to be installed.
+        + Run `npm install` to install ESLint.
+        + Run `npm run lint` to do linting checks.

 ## Application Design
 - Basic guiding principles: